Trollius asiaticus

-Trollius asiaticus, the Asian globeflower, is an ornamental plant of the family Ranunculaceae, which is native to Asia and Europe.
+Trollius asiaticus, the Asian globeflower, is a species of ornamental plant in the family Ranunculaceae, which is native to Asia and Europe.
 This plant usually grows in wet places, especially in grasslands and forests.
 It commonly grows to about 20 cm or higher.

+Trollius asiaticus, exhibits considerable variability in the morphology of its flowers and leaves.
+The adaptability can be seen by subtle shifts in sepal lengths, petal widths and beak sizes.

+Trollius asiaticus, is considered to be a key ancestral specie as it acts a maternal form from which other species such as T. altaicus and T. sajanensis have evolved.